Skip to content

 Claude Code Config Helper

-Claude Code Config Helper is a VS Code extension for managing, routing, and enhancing the official Anthropic Claude Code extension.
-It provides a visual configuration panel, a local relay server, provider/model management, task workflow assistance, and VS Code diagnostics injection for Claude Code sessions.
+Claude Code Config Helper is a VS Code extension for enhancing Claude Code workflows inside VS Code.
+It provides a built-in Chat Webview backed by the local Claude CLI, provider/model configuration utilities, task workflow assistance, shared prompts, and VS Code diagnostics injection for model-assisted development.

 Highlights